CausesBy Mayo Clinic Staff

-Heat rash develops when some of your sweat ducts become clogged.
-Instead of evaporating, perspiration remains trapped beneath the skin, causing inflammation and rash.
+Heat rash develops when some of your sweat ducts clog.
+Instead of evaporating, perspiration gets trapped beneath the skin, causing inflammation and rash.

 It's not always clear why the sweat ducts become blocked, but certain factors seem to play a role, including:

 - Tropical climates.
-Hot, humid weather is particularly conducive to miliaria.
+Hot, humid weather can cause heat rash.

 - Physical activity.
-Intense exercise, hard work or any activity that causes you to perspire extensively can lead to heat rash.
+Intense exercise, hard work or any activity that causes you to sweat heavily can lead to heat rash.

 - Overheating.
-Overheating in general — bundling up too much in winter, sleeping under an electric blanket — can lead to heat rash.
+Overheating in general — dressing too warmly or sleeping under an electric blanket — can lead to heat rash.

-Heat rash can also occur in people who are confined to a hospital bed for long periods, especially if they have a fever.
+- Prolonged bed rest.
+Heat rash can also occur in people who are confined to bed for long periods, especially if they have a fever.

 - Miliaria.
 The Merck Manual Professional Edition. http://www.merck.com/mmpe/print/sec10/ch118/ch118e.html.
 Accessed Dec.
 19, 2014.